 The European Civilisation and the Cultural Frontiers of Europe

-Cultural Frontiers: The Outlying Continental Zones
+Cultural Frontiers: The Continental Frontier Zones

 The deep rooted past and a set of current realities reveal that significant external dangers effecting Europe emanate geographically from the south and the east.
 Vast oceans and maritime regions - some most inhospitable - situated at its western and northern regions, have effectively served as protective barriers.